taheeraahmed/taheeraahmed/README.md

 🐍 Studying in Norway at the Norwegian University of Science and Technology

-🌿 Learning Go at the moment
+🌿 Learning Azure, Kotlin and tons of machine learning stuff at the moment

 🌱 Done with a BSc. in Electrical Engineering